 • Upstream leased assets

-• Forming a scientific basis for holistically managing environmental sustainability
+• Establishing a scientific basis for holistically managing environmental sustainability

 • Providing insights into environmental hotspots and reduction potentials in the value chain